-The preferred alternative is the mixed Use development on Portion 30, Portion 31 and the remainder of Portion 183 of the Farm Olifantsfontein 410 J.R with ample private open space (preferred alternative).
-Figure 2: Proposed Layout.
-Although, there are many parcels of land available in the Ekurhuleni Metropolitan Municipality area, the land under investigation is owned by the Applicant and conforms to the Ekurhuleni Metropolitan Municipality Spatial Development Framework development and to thus overcome the spatial imbalances of the past.
+The preferred alternative is the mixed Use development on Portion 207 (a portion of portion 183) of the Farm Olifantsfontein 410 J.R with ample private open space (preferred alternative).
+Figure 2, 3, 4, 5, 6 and 7: Proposed Layout.
+Although, there are many parcels of land available in the Ekurhuleni Metropolitan Municipality area, the land under investigation is owned by the Applicant and conforms to the Ekurhuleni Metropolitan Municipality Spatial Development Framework

+The Spatial Development Framework (SDF) of the Ekurhuleni Metropolitan Municipality provides a clear indication of the broad land use pattern to be developed in Ekurhuleni to achieve sustainable spatial development and to thus overcome the spatial imbalances of the past.
 The plan is at a level of detail, which clearly provides spatial development guidance at the macro level and yet provides sufficient flexibility for urban planning at the regional and local levels, which will be reflective of the needs of the relevant era.

-The Spatial Development Framework (SDF) of the Ekurhuleni Metropolitan Municipality provides a clear indication of the broad land use pattern to be developed in Ekurhuleni to achieve sustainable spatial